wireapp/wire-server/src/understand/federation/roadmap.rst

 * Message delivery guarantees will be weak if any backends are temporarily unavailable.
 * If any backends are unavailable, data inconsistencies may occur.
 * Images, files, calling, etc will not yet be supported.
+* Edit, delete, delivery notifications, mentions, replies, etc will not yet be supported.
 * Federation with the production cloud version of wire.com will not yet be supported.

 .. note::
-   A rough (Backend) Implementation Status as of July 2021:
+   A rough (Backend) Implementation Status as of October 2021:

    Completed for M1 scope:
      * Federator as Egress, and Ingress support to allow backend-backend communication